Frequently asked questions about Georgia WIN List:

 Why “WIN” in the WIN List name?

 WIN stands for Women in Numbers.
 Further, our mission is to elect WINners!
 We believe Women In Numbers will elect Women In Numbers.
 Because, when Women vote, Women WIN!

 What is a PAC?

 PAC stands for Political Action Committee.
 A PAC pools contributions from supporters and donates those funds to campaigns for or against candidates, ballot initiatives, or legislation.
 Georgia’s WIN List is a PAC with a specific focus on electing pro-choice women to the Georgia General Assembly and statewide office.
 Georgia’s WIN List was founded in 2000 and is modeled after the hugely successful national PAC, EMILY’s List.
 By the way, EMILY stands for Early Money Is Like Yeast: It makes the dough rise.

 Why does WIN List support state legislator and executive branch incumbents and candidates but not mayors, city council members, county officials and commissioners, or school board members?

 Many mayoral. city, county, and school board races in Georgia are non-partisan, but this varies widely.
 Further, city and county elected officials have little or nothing to do with choice issues with the rare exception being in matters of local zoning.
-Support for reproductive freedom is a primary determining factor for our endorsements.
-Further, our state-based board does not currently have the research capacity and bandwidth to make well-informed endorsement decisions on local elections which involve very specific issues germane only to a specific geographic area.
+Support for reproductive freedom is a primary determining factor for our endorsements and the “lens” we use in out endorsement process.
+Further, our state-based board does not currently have the research capacity and bandwidth to make well-informed endorsement decisions on local elections which very often center upon very specific issues germane only to a specific geographic area.

 However, WIN List happily encourages those women who plan to seek local or county elected offices to attend our candidate training sessions or participate in our signature training program, the year-long WIN Leadership Academy.
-Upon request, we have also over the years offered technical support and advice to women seeking local office.
+Upon request, we have also over the years offered technical support, advice and one-on-one consultations to women seeking local office.

-We see our investment in training those who run for local office as “priming the pipeline” because service at the local level often inspires later bids for legislative posts, statewide office, or congressional seats.
+We see our investment in training those who run for local office as “building the bench” because service at the local level often inspires later bids for legislative posts, statewide office, or even congressional seats.

 Does WIN List support judicial candidates?